vyrovcz/sevareslice/README.md

 for interface in $(ip a | grep mtu | awk '{print $2}' | cut -d ':' -f 1);do [ $(ethtool $interface | grep -c 25000Mb) -gt 0 ] && echo "$interface" && ip route del 10.10.10.0/24 dev "$interface" ; done
 ```

+- For each node do the following, not all at once but step by step:
-- manually add routes and send out pings for each interface
+- On node **algofi**, manually add routes and send out pings for each interface

 ```
 ip route add 10.10.10.0/24 dev enp193s0f1